 Invitations

-In order for hackers to hack on private programs, they must receive invitations.
-Hackers are able to receive invitations if they meet the following criteria:
+Hackers must receive invitations to hack on private programs.
+Hackers can receive invitations if they meet the following criteria:

 • Established reputation